Japan · tool

 Destination-specific money tips

-- •While credit cards are common, always carry some cash for smaller shops, temples, and local markets.
+- •While credit cards are increasingly accepted, always carry some cash (JPY) for smaller shops, local markets, and some temples/shrines.

-- •Use ATMs at 7-Eleven or Japan Post Bank for the best exchange rates and lowest fees.
+- •Use ATMs at 7-Eleven convenience stores or Japan Post Offices for the lowest fees and best acceptance rates for international cards.